jltk/local-startpage/README.md

 $ npm install local-startpage
 ```

-### How to set browser homepage
-- Mozilla
-- Chrome
-- Safari
-- Android

 ## Modify styles
 Using default fonts.
 Organized colors using [CSS variables][3] in `startpage.html`.

-## License & contribute
+## License
 [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
-All image files in this repository are created by me.
+All image files in this repository are created by me and are also licensed with GNU/GPL v3.

+## Contribute
 To contribute file an issue or send a pull request.

 ## Further reading
 - https://de.wikipedia.org/wiki/Web_Storage